Tag Archives: nature

 Bird calls – devising a learning programme

-More confidence with distinguishing between calls and subsongs might take my winter and spring birding to the next level, and I’m optimistic that the ability to learn less obvious calls is something many of us could get better at if only we had a good programme to work through and some targeted learning materials.
-As […]
+More confidence with distinguishing between calls might take my winter and spring birding to the next level, and I’m optimistic that the ability to learn less obvious calls is something many of us could get better at if only we had a good programme to work through and some targeted learning materials.
+As an educator, […]

 Hunting for fungi in an Inner London woodland